 How to Be a Better Manager: 4 Important Leadership Traits

-4 Winning Well Leadership Traits To Master
+4 Winning Well Leadership Traits To Understand

 You want to be a better manager.
 But, where do you start?
 Which leadership traits matter most?
 What leadership skills lead to better influence and impact?